its-me-anoop/subscription_reaper/README.md

   - "Swipe to Kill" interaction to mark subscriptions as cancelled.
   - Real-time calculation of monthly cost and projected yearly waste.

-- **Add Target**:
+- **Add & Edit Target**:
-  - Quick bottom-sheet interface to add new subscriptions.
+  - Quick bottom-sheet interface to add new subscriptions or edit existing ones.
   - "Quick Chips" for fast date entry (+1 Month, +1 Year, etc.).
   - Supports Monthly, Yearly, and Trial billing cycles.